spring-attic/scdf-for-pcf-samples/README.md

 	$ cf start api-sample
 	```

-The API Sample application has two REST
+The API Sample application has two REST endpoints: `/version` and `/apps`.
+Each of these endpoints invoke the Data
+Flow server's API.
+See the `DemoApplication` class for more details.